james-wang-sage/FtcRobotController/doc/L1-AutoAlign-Guide.md

 ---

-## What Does L1 Do?
+## What Does Left Bumper Do?

-**Hold L1 (Left Trigger)** → Robot automatically rotates to face **perpendicular to the goal zone border** for optimal ball launching.
+**Press Left Bumper** → Toggle auto-alignment ON/OFF.
+When enabled, the robot automatically rotates to face **perpendicular to the goal zone border** for optimal ball launching.

+**Cancel alignment by:**
+- Pressing Left Bumper again (toggle off)
+- Moving the right stick (manual rotation override)

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                     L1 AUTO-ALIGN IN ACTION                     │
+│                   AUTO-ALIGN IN ACTION                          │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
-│   BEFORE L1:                       AFTER L1:                    │
+│   BEFORE:                          AFTER:                       │
 │   Robot facing random direction    Robot facing goal opening    │
 │                                                                 │
 │          RED GOAL                        RED GOAL               │